-- d) Export incentive: The benefit accrued under the Duty Drawback scheme and other schemes as per the Export and Import Policy in respect of exports made under the said Schemes is included under the head "Revenue from Operations" under 'Export and other incentives'. - e) Other Services : Course fees is recognised over the duration of the course, franchise fees and other services is recognised as per the terms of agreement on performance of the service.
+- d) Export incentive: The benefit accrued under the Duty Drawback scheme and other schemes as per the Export and Import Policy in respect of exports made under the said Schemes is included under the head "Revenue from Operations" under 'Export and other incentives'.
+Also refer policy on "Government Grants". - e) Other Services: Course fees is recognised over the duration of the course, franchise fees and other services is recognised as per the terms of agreement on performance of the service.